-- 6. First year Probationary teacher performance assessment and decision-making resides collaboratively with the A oF T PDP team, which includes the mentor (if assigned), colleagues and the principal.
+- 4. Date and sign a copy of the plan and turn it in to the school's Professional Development Coordinator for retention at the site.
+The teacher should include a copy of their plan in their Professional Portfolio.
+The PDP Coordinator will send paper or electronic copies of the Achievement of Tenure PDP Plans and Progress Reports to Professional Development Services at assigned times. - 5.
+Participate in periodic meetings with A oF T team to review and document progress toward goals, Standards of Effective Instruction and Achievement oF Tenure.
+The Team will review progress towards development of the professional portfolio. - Participate in the required observation process (refer to Achievement of Tenure Suggested Pacing Schedule) - 6.
+First year Probationary teacher performance assessment and decision-making resides collaboratively with the A oF T PDP team, which includes the mentor (if assigned), colleagues and the principal.
 At the end of each probationary year, the team will assess progress based on multiple indicators including observations by team members and plan next steps for the following year.
-The A oF T PDP team will make one of the following determinations: - For teachers in Year 1 or 2 continue working toward Achievement oF Tenure in the following year (for teachers making satisfactory progress toward Achievement oF Tenure); - For teachers in Year 2 or 3 continue working toward Achievement oF Tenure with the support of an assigned mentor (for teachers who need continued or added support); - For teachers in Year 3 who have successfully completed all the A oF T requirements by the end of the probationary period -move to PDP in Year 4 as a tenured teacher. - For any teacher in Year 1, 2, or 3 who has not made satisfactory progress, and who has received support from an assigned mentor for a minimum of three months, a referral will be made to Human Resources with the recommendation to discontinue employment.
+The A oF T PDP team will make one of the following determinations: - For teachers in Year 1 or 2 continue working toward Achievement oF Tenure in the following year (for teachers making satisfactory progress toward Achievement oF Tenure); - For teachers in Year 2 or 3 continue working toward Achievement oF Tenure with the support of an assigned mentor or other identified resources (for teachers who need continued or added support); - For teachers in Year 3 who have successfully completed all the A oF T requirements by the end of the probationary period -move to PDP in Year 4 as a tenured teacher. - For any teacher in Year 1, 2, or 3 who has not made satisfactory progress, and who has received support from an assigned mentor for a minimum of three months, a referral will be made to Human Resources with the recommendation to discontinue employment.